 Together we can explore and achieve a deeper self-awareness so you can feel stronger and face challenges.
 We will work at your pace helping you to feel comfortable to promote and develop your strengths and weaknesses.

 I work in a calm and thoughtful way and will listen to your issues from your perspective, respect the difference and diversity between us, and be honest and open with you.

 I have extensive experience as a Bereavement Counsellor at St Christopher's Hospice near Bromley, where I have volunteered for the past few years.
-Additionally, I am employed in private practice in Orpington, Bromley and surrounding areas.
+Additionally, I am in private practice in Orpington, Bromley and surrounding areas.